chrissietina92/gift-of-language/README.md

 🚀<b>Usage</b>:
-[Show off what your software looks like in action!
-Try to limit it to one-liners if possible and don't delve into API specifics.]

 ![GOL web page](https://user-images.githubusercontent.com/85261489/199945098-a2b325dd-b795-4692-bd71-a7f971cf3cad.png)
 <i>The first page of the Flask web app, here the user can either choose to either log in or sign up.</i>